news-document-pipeline-htw-berlin/Analytics/README.md

 + sentiments          = calculated sentiment value for a given text
 + short_url           = the shortened URL of the article
 + text                = body of the article
++ textsum             = a generated summarization of the text consisting of three sentences chosen by their calculated significance
 + title               = title of the article